 Interpretation and translation

 Language should not be a barrier to getting the care and treatment you need.
 That’s why interpretation and translation services are available at no cost to you.
 You can access language services providers that strive to deliver the best service possible.
-You have three options for receiving the language services you need -- at no cost to you.
+Interpretation is delivered in various formats, such as:

 - Over the Phone Interpretation (OPI) is the quickest way to connect providers with an interpreter who speaks the member’s language.
 This option can be used to interpret during clinical contacts, such as therapy sessions, group counseling and children's behavioral health care.
 It can also be used in non-clinical, such as member's making or confirming appointments.

 - Face-to-face Interpretation (FTF) is the most effective type of interpretation.
 Ask your provider to request an interpreter for you.
 Your provider can do this by calling by contacting Mercy Care's Member Services.

-- Video Remote Interpreting (VRI) is a telehealth solution providing members direct access to their healthcare.
+- Scheduled Virtual Interpreting (SVI) is a telehealth solution providing members direct access to their healthcare.
 SVI combines face-to-face interpretation with the simplicity of sitting at a computer.
 Many services members can access in person with face-to-face interpretation can also be available remotely.
 Please contact your provider for more information.

 If you are eligible for benefits under the Arizona Health Care Cost Containment System (AHCCCS), oral interpreter services are available at no cost to you.
 If you are Deaf or Hard of Hearing, we offer aids or can schedule a Sign Language interpreter.
 Ask your provider to request an interpreter for you through Mercy Care Member Services.